robOcity/ai-course/week-1-introducing-ai.md

     1. Contrast simple reflex agents, model-based reflex agents, goal-based agents and utility-based agents.

-1. Readings
+1. **Readings**

     1. Read Chapter 1 - Introduction (sections 1.1, 1.2 (skim), 1.3 (skim))

     1. Read Chapter 2 - Intelligent Agents (all sections)

     1. Text: Stuart Russel and Peter Norvig. _Artificial Intelligence: A Modern Approach_ (3rd ed).
 Prentice-Hall.
 2010.

-1. From the experts
+1. **From the experts**

-    1. Reading - Alan Turing's contributions to computer science.
+    1. Read - Alan Turing's contributions to computer science.
 The British mathematician Alan Turing work was foundational in the field of artificial intelligence and theoretical computer science.
 His original work is available online and is surprisingly readable.

         1. By posing the deceptively simple question "Can machines think?", Alan Turing initiated what would become field of artificial intelligence with the publication of his "Computing Machinery and Intelligence" paper ([original](http://www.turingarchive.org/browse.php/B/9) and [pdf](https://www.csee.umbc.edu/courses/471/papers/turing.pdf)) in 1950.
 In this paper he proposes a simple game where the contestant tries to determine which one of two hidden contestants is a computer.
 All communication is limited to text.
 Calling this the "imitation game", asks what would happen when a machine is questioned, and whether it should be considered intelligent if it able to fool the human.
 The Turing test conditions artificial intelligence on acting humanly.
 Cite: [On Turing’s “Computing Machinery and Intelligence”](https://graehamdouglas.com/2013/12/27/on-turings-computing-machinery-and-intelligence/).